marzimman/speckle-reduced-far-field-hologram-on-tilted-plane/README.md

 - propagation and calibration for tilted planes using non-uniform FFTs as described by [Chang et al.](https://opg.optica.org/abstract.cfm?URI=oe-22-14-17331)

 ## Getting Started
-This code required TensorFlow >= 2.16
+This code requires TensorFlow >= 2.16
+With some changed in the PropagateFarFieldLayer-class TensorFlow 2.9 also works.

 * ```model_optical_system.py``` contains all the code to model a simple optical system (as described in the paper) containing a Spatial-Light-Modulator and a potentially tilted sensor in the far field.
 * ```SGD_SpeckleReduction.py``` contains the method to find the Speckle in the target area and compute a loss function to reduce the Speckle succesfully.